-Amy will begin a Masters in groundwater hydrology at UC Davis in fall 2016 under the guidance of Dr. Graham Fogg.
-She is involved in multiple ground water projects being conducted in Dr. Fogg’s lab, but the majority of her efforts are going towards the design and implementation of a groundwater observatory in California’s Central Valley.
+Amy is working on a masters in groundwater hydrology at UC Davis with Dr. Graham Fogg.
+She is involved in multiple groundwater projects, but the majority of her efforts are going towards the design and implementation of a UC Water groundwater observatory in California’s Central Valley.

 Amy is a member of Dr. Graham Fogg’s lab at UC Davis where she is involved with multiple groundwater projects and will conduct her own research in the form of a Masters project.